Canadians travelling to the European microstate of San Marino from 2022 onwards will need to obtain an ETIAS for San Marino before departure.

-How Can Canadians Apply for ETIAS to Visit San Marino?
+How can Canadians apply for ETIAS to visit San Marino?

 To obtain an ETIAS for San Marino, Canadian nationals need to complete a short, simple application form online.
 This form will ask applicants for personal information including name, address, and date of birth, passport details (number, dates of issue and expiry), itinerary for San Marino, and details about health status and criminal record.

-In order to submit this form once it has been completed, applicants will also need to have a valid Canadian passport, a debit/credit card for payment of the processing fee, and an operational email address.
+In order to submit this form once it has been completed, applicants will also need to have a valid Canadian passport, a debit/credit card for payment of the processing fee, and an email address.
 Providing a working email address is particularly important, since ETIAS approval will be delivered to successful applicants electronically.

-Basic Information About San Marino
+Basic information about San Marino

 The Republic of San Marino is a microstate located in the Apennine Mountains.
 It is surrounded by Italy on all sides, and as such, is considered an enclave.
 It is the fifth smallest country in the world.